tmothykhalayi/Internship_projects/README.md

 These projects are designed to demonstrate various web development and programming skills, ranging from front-end development (HTML, CSS, JavaScript) to back-end authentication (Flask/Django, Python).
 Each project can be accessed by cloning the repository and opening the relevant HTML files or running the Python-based applications locally.

+**password generator**
+This Python program generates random passwords based on user-defined criteria, including length and character types such as uppercase letters, lowercase letters, digits, and special characters.
+The user specifies the desired password length and selects which character sets to include.
+The program ensures that at least one character from each selected set is included in the password, then shuffles the characters for added randomness.
+The generated password is displayed, and the program continues to prompt for new passwords until the user chooses to stop.
+The password length must be at least 6 characters for security, and the user must select at least one character type.

+**Rock, paper, scissors game**
+This Python program lets you play the classic Rock, Paper, Scissors game against the computer.
+You input your choice, and the computer randomly selects rock, paper, or scissors.
+The program compares the choices and announces whether you win, lose, or tie based on the game's rules.
+The game continues until you choose to quit by typing "quit".
+It's a simple, fun way to play the game interactively through the terminal.
+**Number Guessing game**
+This Python program is a number guessing game where the user must guess a number between 1 and 10,000.
+The program generates a random number, and the user is prompted to input guesses.
+After each guess, the program provides hints, telling the user if their guess is too high or too low.
+The game continues until the user guesses the correct number, and the program displays the number of attempts taken.
+The program ensures the user inputs valid numbers and gives feedback to help them guess the correct number.